yevgeniy007/Expl-Data-Course-Project-2/README.md

 # 3. Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?

-- Emissions from coal-combustion related sources have shown year on year increase
+- Emissions from coal-combustion related sources have shown year a decrease between 1999 and 2008, wit an increase from 2002 and 2005 and a subsequent decrease in 2008.

 # 4. How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?